 - Nightbot Giveaway Feature

 If you want to add more to your content, find a creative way to store the names of the people who enter for the prize and pick from them.
-Recently, streamers have been choosing winners from balloons.
+A perfect example of this is choosing winners from balloons, which became a trend among streamers sometime ago.
 After letting people know how to enter the contest, they keep track of the entries by writing their names down and slipping the paper into individual balloons.
 The visual effect of this process is fun and exciting to watch.
 When it is time to select a winner, choose a balloon, and reveal the name!

 What Should You Giveaway on Stream?